How to Improve Fascia Health: Exercises, Diet, and Release Techniques

 - Try fascia-friendly practices like tai chi, yin yoga, and pilates, which slowly lengthen and strengthen fascia.

-- To prevent fascia from getting stiff and keep lymph flowing for better immune health, doing small movements consistently (i.e. moving 5 min. every 30 min.) is more effective than being sedentary all week, then doing intense activity for hours as a weekend warrior.
+- To prevent fascia from getting stiff and keep lymph flowing, doing small movements consistently (i.e. moving 5 min. every 30 min.) is more effective than being sedentary all week, then doing intense activity for hours as a weekend warrior.

 Why it Matters: Overuse, repetitive motions, and excessive muscle contractions lead to tight fascia.